Irmgarda Kasinskaite-Buddeberg

 About me

-Ms Irmgarda Kasinskaite-Buddeberg is Advisor for Communication and Information working at UNESCO Headquarters in Paris, France.
-Since 2002, she has occupied various positions at the United Nations Educational, Scientific and Cultural Organization (UNESCO), working with other UN system entities, intergovernmental organizations, research, civil society, and public-private sector partners.
-She currently leads the development and implementation of a wide range of programme and project management initiatives in the field of media development, pluralism, and diversity.
+Ms Irmgarda Kasinskaite-Buddeberg is an Advisor for Communication and Information at UNESCO Headquarters in Paris, France.
+Since joining UNESCO in 2002, she has held a range of positions, working closely with other UN entities, intergovernmental organizations, research institutions, civil society, and public–private sector partners.
+She currently leads the initiatives in the fields of media development, pluralism, and diversity.

-Between 2009 and 2020, she also coordinated programmes and projects related to the digital inclusion of Persons with Disabilities within the context of the implementation of the UN Convention on the Rights of Persons with Disabilities (2006).
-She led UNESCO's actions in the area of Media and Information Literacy, including the development of the Global Assessment Framework for country readiness and teacher competencies.
+Between 2009 and 2020, she coordinated programmes and projects focused on the digital inclusion of persons with disabilities, within the framework of implementing the UN Convention on the Rights of Persons with Disabilities (2006).
+She also led UNESCO’s work in media and information literacy, including the development of a global assessment framework for country readiness and teacher competencies.

-Prior to joining UNESCO, she worked as a Senior Programme Specialist at the Ministry of Public Administration Reforms and Local Authorities, The Government of Lithuania.
-She was also a lecturer at Vilnius University, International Centre for Knowledge Economy and Knowledge Management.
-She has been associated with several media, public relations and advertising agencies in Lithuania.
+Prior to joining UNESCO, she served as a Senior Programme Specialist at the Ministry of Public Administration Reforms and Local Authorities of the Government of Lithuania.
+She was also a lecturer at the International Centre for Knowledge Economy and Knowledge Management at Vilnius University and worked with several media, public relations, and advertising agencies in Lithuania.

 Social media